"About 80,000 people in the UK die from smoking every year."

 Chronic Obstructive Pulmonary Disease (COPD)

-COPD is the name for a group of lung condition which lead to breathing difficulties.
+COPD is the name for a group of lung conditions which lead to breathing difficulties.
 The leading cause of COPD is smoking.
-Smoking damages the air sacs, lung lining and airways which can result in people having difficulty moving enough air in and out of their lungs.
+Smoking damages the air sacs, lung lining and airway,s which can result in people having difficulty moving enough air in and out of their lungs.
 This disease usually affects middle-aged and older adults who smoke and tends to gradually get worse as time goes on.

 Osteoporosis

-Osteoporosis is a condition where the bones weaken and become more susceptible to fractures which lead to pain and disability.
+Osteoporosis is a condition where the bones weaken and become more susceptible to fractures, which lead to pain and disability.
 Studies show a direct relationship between smoking and decreased bone density.
-Cigarette smoke generates a lot of free radicals which breakdown the body's natural defences and can cause damage to organs, cells and hormones involved in keeping bones healthy.
+Cigarette smoke generates a lot of free radicals, which break down the body's natural defences and can cause damage to organs, cells and hormones involved in keeping bones healthy.

 Tooth & gum disease